navyageetika/Blood-Bond-Connecting-Donors-and-Patients/README.md

 # Blood-Bond
-Blood Bond is a web-based platform designed to efficiently connect blood donors with patients in need.
+🚑 Blood Bond is a web platform designed to bridge the gap between patients in need of blood and eligible donors.
 This system prioritizes simplicity, security, and accessibility, allowing patients to easily find compatible blood donors based on blood type and location while ensuring donor privacy and eligibility verification.

 ## Features
-User-Friendly Interface: Simple registration and search functionalities for both donors and patients.
+✅ Donor-Patient Matching – Find compatible donors based on location and blood type.

+✅ Admin Verification – Admins approve requests, ensuring donation safety by reviewing medical histories and certificates.

-Secure Donor Privacy: Donor contact information is protected, and only shared with verified matches.
+✅ Secure Donor Privacy – Donor contact information is protected and shared only with verified matches.

+✅ User-Friendly Interface – Simple registration and search functionalities for both donors and patients.

-Automated Matching System: Patients can find compatible donors based on blood type and location.
+✅ Automated Matching System – Patients can find compatible donors based on blood type and location.

-Admin Verification: Admins approve donor profiles to ensure medical eligibility and trustworthiness.

-Donor Availability Status: Donors can update their availability, improving response time for patients.
+✅ Donor Availability Status – Donors can update their availability, improving response time for patients.

-## Project Structure
+## 🔧 Project Structure

-Frontend: HTML, CSS, and JavaScript provide a responsive and accessible UI.
+✅ Frontend: HTML, CSS, JavaScript – Provides a responsive, user-friendly, and accessible interface.

-Backend: PHP with MySQL handles data processing, user authentication, and database interactions.
+✅ Backend: PHP with MySQL – Manages data processing, user authentication, and database interactions.

-Database: MySQL stores donor and patient data securely.
+✅ Database: MySQL – Securely stores donor and patient data, ensuring privacy and efficiency.

 Environment: XAMPP is used to manage the local development server, database, and backend processing.